aimeewoods/100daysofcoding/README.md

 Up until now, I've felt totally lost and when I looked at code.
 It felt as if I was reading ancient hieroglyphs with no key to interpret what I was seeing.
 Today, all the puzzle pieces finally started falling into place.
 I watched Harvard's CS50 Python section and I was able to absolutely nail the answers to questions and accurately predict the code.
 It felt pretty awesome and gave me a lot of hope.
 ______________________
 Day 24 & 25: Psuedocode and Planning
-I'm really trying to solidify what I've learned so far, and I'm returning to videos and tutorials to make foundations really "stick".
+I'm trying to solidify what I've learned so far, and I'm returning to videos and tutorials to make foundations really "stick".
+I'm currently watching Harvard's CS50 Introduction to Python.
+David Malan is absolutely fantastic.